DISCOGRAPHY OF

 (His Philosophies was a compilation including three songs reissued from Ilo Abu Chi and two more from True Philosophy, his first album.
 However it did include part two of "Igede" and another hit in Pidgin English, "Money Palaver," about a woman who is a street walker, which was also gathered on Igede Fantasia.)

 Celestine Ukwu was indeed soft-spoken and gentle and this is reflected in his music, which is softer and more laid-back than most Igbo highlife.
 He featured piano, vibraphone and pedal steel guitar.
 The vibraphone shimmers on "Ucha Chukwe Ka (God's will is supreme)" which was the B-side of his first single, a dreamy ten-minute workout replete with a lovely soprano sax solo, collected on the Tomorrow is So Uncertain LP in 1973.
+The use of pedal steel and some of his guitar phrasing seems to be a nod to the guitar work of Congo's great exponent Nicolas Kasanda, aka Docteur Nico.

 His eleven-piece band truly was philosophical as their songs dealt with social evils and the need for peace.